41 Black Friday Marketing Ideas For 2025 (eCommerce)

 If your brand has exclusivity or luxurious appeal to bank on, you can replace discounts with a collection launch.

-When your brand itself becomes a status symbol, customers would already be eager to buy your products.
+When your brand itself becomes a status symbol, customers will already be eager to buy your products.

 Offering discounts may be off-brand and ruin the exclusivity customers may associate your brand with.

-In this case, you can use the Black Friday period to launch a special collection.
-Like Chanel does.
+In this case, you can use this period to launch a Black Friday special collection – like Chanel does.

 PRO TIP